LopezGroup-ICIQ/vibraclip/README.md

 ```

 > #### WARNING:
-> We recommend to use `lightning` instead of the deprecated `pytorch_lightning`, by implementing the the changes suggested in the following pull request to `pytorch_geometric` [link](https://github.com/pyg-team/pytorch_geometric/pull/10147).
+> We recommend to use `lightning` instead of the deprecated `pytorch_lightning`, by implementing the changes suggested in the following pull request to `pytorch_geometric` [link](https://github.com/pyg-team/pytorch_geometric/pull/10147).

 ## 🚀 Quickstart